wdporter/i-am-that-vuepress/53-desires-fulfilled-breed-more-desires/readme.md

 >…desires fulfilled breed more desires.
 Keeping away from all desires and contentment in what comes by itself is a very fruitful state — a precondition to the state of fullness.
 Don’t distrust its apparent sterility and emptiness.
 Believe me, it is the satisfaction of desires that breeds misery.
 Freedom from desires is bliss.

 **Questioner:**&ensp;I must confess I came today in a rebellious mood.
 I got a raw deal at the airlines office.
-When faced with such situations everything seems doubtful, everything seems useless.
+When faced with such situätions everything seems doubtful, everything seems useless.

 **Maharaj:**&ensp;This is a very useful mood.
 Doubting all, refusing all, unwilling to learn through another.
 It is the fruit of your long <span data-tippy-content="The practice which produces success, <em>siddhi</em>.">sadhana</span>.
 After all one does not study for ever.